olegman/redux-actions-helpers/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/redux-actions-helpers.svg?style=flat-square)](https://www.npmjs.com/package/redux-actions-helpers)
 [![NPM Downloads](https://img.shields.io/npm/dt/redux-actions-helpers.svg?style=flat-square)](https://www.npmjs.com/package/redux-actions-helpers)

 This is tiny lib for reducing boilerplate when you create and handle new actions in your app.
+With the help of this lib you can create action in one single line and use it to dispatch actions and like constant with one single function.

 Before:
 ```